joostgp/product_subset_count/README.md

 Python script to extract and count items commonly bought together.
 The items are extracted from a transaction log and the subsets, including subset frequency, are exported to a textfile.
 In order to reduce the amount of possible subsets, it increases the subset size in an iterative way and uses the output of a single iteration of reduce the subsets of the next iteration.

-The minimum size of subsets and minimum subset count can be specified.
+The minimum size of subsets and minimum subset frequency can be specified.

 ### Prerequisites